 And why not, right?

 According to Diamond, Engel was a former cocaine user and Hollywood party scene guy who saw the light and became a born-again Christian.
-As the showrunner for SBTB he banned swearing on set, and refused to let Bayside High be anything short of a utopia that was as clean as Singapore and pure as Walton’s Mountain.
+As the showrunner for SBTB, he banned swearing on set.
+He even refused to let Bayside High be anything short of a utopia that was as clean as Singapore and pure as Walton’s Mountain.
 (It’s why there was never an episode that broached the topic of teen sex.)

 But… he really tries to guide the reader into believing Engel, Gosselaar and Thiessen used to get-it-on.
-He never says it directly, but if he’s not implying it, then I surrender my reading comprehension merit badge.
+He never says it directly in Behind the Bell, but if he’s not implying it, then I surrender my reading comprehension merit badge.
 Here are a few excerpts, in order, from the section about this.

 I’ve heard lots of Hollywood hearsay in my day, but I can only vouch for what I saw… here is one of the most fucked up things I saw behind the scenes of SBTB.
 Draw your own conclusions because I still don’t know what to make of it.